SamitDharia/SmartCFDTradingAgent_Revolut/docs_ROADMAP.md

-# SmartCFD Trading Agent - Project Roadmap
+This document has been moved to the `docs` directory.
+Please refer to `docs/ROADMAP.md`.# SmartCFD Trading Agent - Project Roadmap

 This document outlines the development plan for the SmartCFD Trading Agent, an automated trading bot using the Alpaca Markets API.